-- (3) Modification of Tax Covenants.
-The covenants of this section are specified solely to assure the continued exemption from regular income taxation of the interest on the Tax-Exempt Bonds.
-To that end, the provisions of this section may be modified or eliminated without any requirement for formal amendment thereof upon receipt of an opinion of the City's bond counsel that such modification or elimination will not adversely affect the tax exemption of interest on any Tax-Exempt Bonds. - (4) The City does not designate the Tax-Exempt Bonds as "qualified tax-exempt obligations" under Section 265(b)(3) of the Code for investment by financial institutions. - (g) Junior Lien Bonds.
+- (8) Compliance with Federal Tax Certificate.
+The City will comply with the provisions of the Federal Tax Certificate with respect to the Bonds, which are incorporated herein as if fully set forth herein.
+The covenants of this Section will survive payment in full or defeasance of the Bonds. - (g) Junior Lien Bonds.
 In the event the City issues revenue bonds or other revenue obligations having a lien upon the Gross Revenues junior and inferior to the lien on the Parity Bonds ("Junior Lien Bonds"), the City covenants that a default on such Junior Lien Bonds will not constitute a default on the Parity Bonds and that the City will not permit, to the extent legally practicable, an acceleration of such Junior Lien Bonds in the event of a default on such bonds.

-Section 15.
+Section 14.
 Parity Derivative Products.
-For purposes of this Section 15, the following words shall have the following definitions:
+For purposes of this Section 14, the following words shall have the following definitions: